Learn about Labour Laws & Industrial Relations

 Labour law consists of rules that outline employers’ and employees’ duties and rights.
 These regulations vary by location, and the explanation here focuses on labour law in India.

-As time went on, the purpose of labor laws changed.
+As time went on, the purpose of the labour law changed.
 At first, these laws were made to protect the interests of employers.
-This was based on the idea that the government should stay out of people’s business as much as possible.
-But now, modern labor laws focus on making sure workers are not taken advantage of by their bosses.
+This approach was based on the idea that the government should stay out of people’s business as much as possible.
+But now, modern labour law focuses on making sure employees are not taken advantage of by their bosses.
 This shift comes from a new way of thinking that believes in taking care of people, called the welfare state doctrine.
 The old ideas of easily hiring and firing workers and letting the market decide everything are no longer accepted.

 Here are some examples of labour laws in India: